 If you’ve become reliant on eating out, chances are you’re eating trace amounts of gluten each day.
 In fact, 32 percent of dishes marked “gluten free” in restaurants contain gluten according to this study.

-Ed Note: I enjoy eating out.
-I do so with caution and am very limited by what I can and will order.
+While I do enjoy eating out, I do so with caution.
 You can read more about eating out safely in this book, The Ultimate Guide to Eating Out.

 (2) Eat Healthier